csev/sakai-scripts/README.md

 ----------

 This script just calls the other scripts in the right order.
-The script does a checkout, shuts down any tomcat (killing if nexeccary), creates a new empty database, creates a fresh tomcat, checks out the code you want to compile, compiles the code and starts Tomcat.
+The script does a checkout, shuts down any tomcat (killing if nececcary), creates a new empty database, creates a fresh tomcat, checks out the code you want to compile, compiles the code and starts Tomcat.
 Since the script stops and starts the right Tomcat automatically, you can run this script over and over interactively